immich-app/immich/docs/docs/guides/custom-locations.md

 Due to the underlying properties of docker bind mounts, it is not recommended to mount the `upload/` and `library/` folders as separate bind mounts if they are on the same device.
 For this reason, we mount the hard drive (HDD) or the network storage (NAS) to `/usr/src/app/upload` and then mount the folders we want to access under that folder.

 The `thumbs/` folder contains both the small thumbnails displayed in the timeline and the larger previews shown when clicking into an image.
-The latter cannot be separated.
+These cannot be separated.

 The storage metrics of the Immich server will track available storage at `UPLOAD_LOCATION`, so the administrator must set up some sort of monitoring to ensure the storage does not run out of space.
 The `profile/` folder is much smaller, usually less than 1 MB.
 :::